 - You can use the immersible blender also to blend.
 In that case, you don’t have to wait for cooling to blend.
 But I prefer to use the regular mixer, coz somehow I feel that gives a smooth tomato paste.

 - Adding cream is optional, but it adds to the taste and gives a nice richness to the soup.
 I have added only 1 tbsp, which can be increased as per preference.
-It can also be added for dotting the soup as garnish.
-But omit it if your looking for a low calorie tomato soup.
+It can also be added for dotting the soup as a garnish.
+But omit it if you are looking for a low-calorie tomato soup.